Breast Exams in Live Oak, TX

 The National Cancer Institute (NCI) recommends that women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and about the frequency of screening.

 When should I schedule my mammogram?

-Before scheduling a mammogram, you should discuss problems in your breasts with your doctor.
-In addition, inform your doctor of hormone use, any prior surgeries, and family or personal history of breast cancer.
+Before scheduling a mammogram, you should discuss problems in your breasts with your primary care doctor.
+In addition, inform your primary care doctor of hormone use, any prior surgeries, and family or personal history of breast cancer.
 Generally, the best time is one week following your period.
 Do not schedule your mammogram for the week before your period if your breasts are usually tender during this time.
 Always inform your x-ray technologist if there is any possibility that you are pregnant.

 How should I prepare for a mammogram?